700gtk/ML_MNIST/README.md

 OVA: One-V-All, a strategy that trains a binary classifier to classify one digit.
 This results in 10 classifiers, one for each digit.

 # MLP Neural Net
+### 97.22% accuracy after grid search
 ### 95.55% accuracy
 A Multi layer perceptron model.
 This uses dense hidden layers of perceptron models culminating in a softmax final layer to accurately classify digits.
+Grid search was run over different numbers of layers, neurons per layer and learning rate.
+The results were significant.
+This could be further capitalized on through even narrower gridsearches.
+GridsearchCV from sklearn was used and the neural net class was configured to work with it.